maddiemthompson7/Econ-103-Summer-Project/README.md

 The coefficient on adult smoking is **EDITTTTTTTTT**.
 A 1 % point increase in smoking is associated with 0.542 % point more adults reporting fair or poor health.
 Economically,  acountry whose smoking rate is 10% points higher on average reports a 5.42 % point increase in adults in fair/poor health.

 The estimate R^2= 0.780 and the adjusted R^2= 0.779 since it accounts for the variables added to the regression.
-Although this is a small difference, the characteritsics chosen from the larger data set, explain a large share
+Although this is a small difference, the characteritsics chosen from the larger data set, explain a large share of thevariation in health outcomes.

+We tested the significance of the variables addes.
+Our F test, F(4, 3136) is approziamtely 54 with a small p-value of ~0.001.
+Here, we reject the null hypothesis at the 0.05 level.
+Adding our controls and through our testing help us understant that they belong in the model.
+Coming back to our regression table, the differences and shfts between column (1) to column (2).

 \clearpage